zgrannan/liquid-fixpoint/rewriting/README.md

 -----------------

-Although encoding such proofs in SMT directly as universally-quantified equalities is possible, in practice this leads to divergence.
+Although encoding such proofs in SMT directly as universally-quantified assertions is possible, in practice this leads to divergence.

 Instead, the proposed solution is to allow equalities to be annotated with a `rewrite` pragma if the user wishes for them to be applied automatically.